pat-coady/rnn/index.md

 ![t-SNE Learning](assets/t-sne-lava-lamp.gif)
 </div>

-(Incidentally, I have found the PCA does quite poorly on this task.
-Even with a 3rd dimension, it is rare that 2 closely spaced points are related words.)
+Incidentally, I have found the PCA does quite poorly on this task.
+Even with a 3rd dimension, it is rare that 2 closely spaced points are related words.

 I ran t-SNE for 350 iterations on the 2,048 most common words (done with the TensorBoard GUI).
-In this animation I search for a cluster of words.
-Then I view the words in the cluster to see their relationship - here the relationship is clear:
+In this animation, I searched for a cluster of words.
+Then I viewed the words in the cluster to see their relationship - here the relationship is clear:

 <div style="border: 1px solid black; display: inline-block; padding: 15px; margin: 15px; margin-left: 0px;" markdown="1">
 ![t-SNE Learning](assets/explore-embed.gif)